uzzielperez/uzzielperez.github.io/_posts/2021-11-14-Boundaries-and-Detector-Safety-Systems.md

 -----

 In my next post, I think I'd love to talk about when we become "Loopy" and a real life concrete example of when someone's brain becomes short-circuited and *Loopy* under extreme stress.
 It was seen in an MRI scan!
 Might be related to when we become "stuck in a rut", emotional flashbacks or being trapped in "bad cycles".
 How might we break off?
-I have some guesses!
+I have some guesses and of course some proven ones with the help of psychedelics and EMDR. :) Is this the end of suffering as we know it?

 Also, I think I want to go home and do some self-care because my brain is a little tired, fried and saturated.